test1234d5x2/Wallet-Guru/README For Submission.md

 - If this is the first time you run the command, it may take a few minutes for the images to be pulled.
 - Run the command <code>docker exec -it cli-peer1 bash</code>.
 This command will let you access the dedicated bash terminal.
 - Run the command <code>export CORE_PEER_MSPCONFIGPATH=/var/hyperledger/peerorg/admin/msp/</code>.
-- Run the command <code>peer channel create -c expensechannnel -f path/to/ordererorg/channel.tx -o orderer1-ordererorg:7050 --tls --cafile /var/hyperledger/ordererorg/orderer1/tls-msp/tlscacerts/tls-0-0-0-0-7052.pem</code>
+- Run the command <code>peer channel create -c expensechannel -f /var/hyperledger/ordererorg/orderer1/channel.tx -o orderer1-ordererorg:7050 --tls --cafile /var/hyperledger/ordererorg/orderer1/tls-msp/tlscacerts/tls-0-0-0-0-7052.pem</code>
 - Run the command <code>peer channel join -b expensechannel.block</code>
 - Run the command <code>export CORE_PEER_ADDRESS=peer2-peerorg:8051</code>
 - Run the command <code>peer channel join -b expensechannel.block</code>